flutter/website/src/development/platform-integration/android/splash-screen-migration.md

 2. In the next step, you'll specify this `Drawable` as your application's launch theme, so delete this implementation.

-3. Use the following steps to ensure that your `Drawable` splash screen (`R.some_splash_screen` in the previous example) is properly configured as your application's custom launch screen.
+3. Use the steps in the section directly following to ensure that your `Drawable` splash screen (`R.some_splash_screen` in the previous example) is properly configured as your application's custom launch screen.

 **Custom splash screen defined in Manifest**